flatironinstitute/nemos/docs/index.md

                 </p>
                 <hr>
                 <p>
                     Already familiar with the concepts?
-Learn how you to process and analyze your data with NeMoS.  <br><br><i>Requires familiarity with the theory</i>.
+Learn how you to process and analyze your data with NeMoS.
                 </p>
             </div>
             <p>
+                <i>Requires familiarity with the theory</i>.<br>
                 <a href="../generated/how_to_guide">
                     <span class="twemoji">
                         <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 24 24">